flytbase/flytdocs/source/docs/FlytAPI/REST_WebsocketAPIs.rst

 """"""

+.. important:: Please make sure replace ws with wss and remove port in IP.

 +------------------------------+----------------------------------------------------------------------------------------------------------------------+
 | URL                          | | ws://<ip>/websocket                                                                                                |
 |                              | | <ip>: IP of the flytpod in the network along with port                                                             |